 11. Measure and evaluate your results.

 After the launch phase, you need to track your most important KPIs on a regular basis.
 The KPIs that you set during the planning phase serve as a benchmark of whether your media campaign was successful.

 KPIs also can give you the necessary input to think about improvements for the next project and make the outcomes compared to a similar campaign.

 Media Plan Template

-Media planning templates could be created in such formats, as charts, documents, and excel sheets that already have all the data for a media plan.
+Media planning templates could be created in such formats as charts, documents and spreadsheets that already have all the data for a media plan.
 They also have particular pre-filled raws, against which you only need to fill in the data relevant to your business.
 As a result, these templates make your tasks more efficient.